“I am always ready for Anything,” wrote William Johnson in his diary one day in 1845.

 Johnson’s diary obviously is one of the most remarkable documents in American historiography, and Allan Nevins, eminent historian, has called William Johnson himself “one of the most . . . interesting of American diarists.”

-Edwin A. Davis discovered the diary in the attic of the house the diarist built in 1840-41.
-It is still occupied by Johnson's descendants, who consented to the purchase of the diary and numerous other items by the Louisiana State University Department of Archives, of which Davis was then the head.
-Davis graduated from Kansas State Teachers College and received his advanced degrees at the State University of Iowa and LSU.
+Edwin Adams Davis was the head of the Louisiana State University Department of Archives.
+He graduated from Kansas State Teachers College and received his advanced degrees at the State University of Iowa and LSU.

 Found an Error?
 Tell us about it.